aws-samples/aws-security-hub-workshop/docs/01-security-hub-walk-through.md

 ![Findings Search](./images/01-findings-search-s3.png)

 ## Insights
 A Security Hub Insight is a collection of related findings defined by an aggregation statement and optional filters.
 An insight identifies a security area that requires attention and intervention.
 Security Hub offers several managed (default) insights that you can't modify or delete.
-You can also create custom insights to track security issues that are unique to your AWS environment and usage.
+You can also create custom insights to track security issues unique to your AWS environment and usage.

 1. Click on **Insights** from the left-hand navigation pane.